Pritam-Ghosh/Windows-11-clone/README.md

 The project uses a weather API to fetch and display real-time weather data.
 Ensure you have the necessary API keys and permissions if you wish to extend or modify this feature.

+## Best Viewing Experience

+For the best viewing experience, please use a zoom level between 90% and 100% in your web browser.
+This ensures that all elements are displayed as intended and provides the most accurate representation of the Windows 11 interface.

 ## Project Demo

 ![Desktop View](images/Demo%20Video/projectSnap.jpg)